Apple Watch

-Each Series has been initially sold in multiple variants defined by the watch casing's material, colour, and size (except for the budget watches Series 1 and SE, available only in aluminium, and the Ultra, available only in 49 mm titanium), and beginning with the Series 3, by the option in the aluminium variants for LTE cellular connectivity, which comes standard with the other materials.
-The band included with the watch can be selected from multiple options from Apple, and watch variants in aluminium co-branded with Nike and in stainless steel co-branded with Hermès are also offered, which include exclusive bands and colours.
-Any user may use digital watch faces carrying those companies' branding.
+Each Series has been initially sold in multiple variants defined by the watch casing's material, color, and size (except for the budget watches Series 1 and SE, available only in aluminum, and the Ultra, available only in 49 mm titanium), and beginning with the Series 3 and Series 11, by the option in the aluminum variants for LTE and 5G cellular connectivity, respectively, which comes standard with the other materials.
+The band included with the watch can be selected from multiple options from Apple, and watch variants in aluminum co-branded with Nike and in stainless steel co-branded with Hermès are also offered, which include exclusive bands and watchfaces.

 The Apple Watch operates in conjunction with the user's iPhone for functions such as configuring the watch and syncing data with iPhone apps, but can separately connect to a Wi-Fi network for data-reliant purposes, including communications, app use, and audio streaming.
-LTE-equipped models can also perform these functions over a mobile network, and can make and receive phone calls independently when the paired iPhone is not nearby or is powered off.
+LTE and 5G-equipped models can also perform these functions over a mobile network, and can make and receive phone calls independently when the paired iPhone is not nearby or is powered off.
 (Note: Except for the initial configuration, a "Family Setup" option removes the need for an iPhone altogether, although fewer features are supported.)
+The Apple Watch uses proprietary, hidden APIs to interface, sync, and integrate with the iPhone that are not accessible to third-party smartwatches, limiting their functionality.

 The oldest iPhone model that is compatible with any given Apple Watch depends on the version of the operating system installed on each device.
-As of September 2025, new Apple Watches come with watchOS 26 preinstalled and require an iPhone running iOS 26, which is compatible with the iPhone 11 or later.
+As of September 2026, new Apple Watches come with watchOS 27 preinstalled and require an iPhone running iOS 27, which is compatible with the iPhone 11 or later.

-The Apple Watch is the only smartwatch fully supported for the iPhone, as Apple restricts the APIs available in other smartwatches, so other smartwatches always have less functionality.